Son, Kane combine to give Tottenham 2-0 win over Arsenal

-LONDON (AP) — Son Heung-min and Harry Kane combined as both scored for Premier League leader Tottenham in a 2-0 victory over Arsenal in the north London derby on Sunday.
+LONDON (AP) — Son Heung-min and Harry Kane combined again as they both scored for Premier League leader Tottenham in a 2-0 victory over Arsenal in the north London derby on Sunday.

 It was a wonder goal from Son that put Spurs in front in the 13th minute.
 Freed down the left by Kane, the South Korean cut inside and curled a brilliant 25-yard (meter) strike into the top corner.